MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 qpu_backend = provider.get_backend("ionq.qpu")
 ```

 Submit the circuit to run on Azure Quantum.
-Note that depending on queue
+Note that, depending on queue
-times this may take a while to run!
+times, this may take a while to run!

-Here we will again use the `job_monitor` to keep track of the job
+As before, use `job_monitor` to keep track of the job
 status, and `plot_histogram` to plot the results.

 ```python